aldenwelsch/countCatOccurrences/README.md

 1. If downloaded from a compressed archive, extract to desired directory
 2. Use a console application to open the archive.
-3. At the root directory of the repository, run `make`
+3. At the root directory of the repository, run `make` to build the application

 ## Tests
+Google Test is used to run unit tests on functions of this application.
+These are run during build time when `make` is called.
+See /test/testCountCatOccurrences.cpp for list of unit tests.

 ## How-to-use